 The current fiscal climate means that states and federal agencies cannot respond to rapidly changing trends in fraud and abuse simply by increasing funding for fraud prevention.30 Public budgets for prevention and enforcement are either flat or declining.
 Budgets for auditors and inspectors general are particularly vulnerable, since they're often viewed as partisan political targets, with little recognition for their positive returns on investment.31

 Instead, those fighting fraud will have to innovate within their existing budgets.
-To be successful, their efforts will require a more holistic approach, one that spans the enterprise of government and employs new tools and techniques, from predictive analytics and deep learning to behavioral “nudges” and collective intelligence.
+To be successful, their efforts will require a more holistic approach, one that spans the enterprise of government and employs new tools and techniques, from predictive analytics and deep learning to behavioural “nudges” and collective intelligence.

-There’s no single solution to the problem of fraud, waste, and abuse.
+There's no single solution to the problem of fraud, waste and abuse.
 Because the problems are complex and evolving quickly, any effective solution must be both multifaceted and agile.

-Data collection is critical to the prevention of fraud, waste, and abuse.
+Data collection is critical to the prevention of fraud, waste and abuse.
 It should begin with the identification of relevant data sources and a robust process for acquiring data and compiling them into a dynamic data warehouse.
 Such data might include information about applicants and current beneficiaries; information from other government systems about the same individuals; and data on current and past claims.
-Such data may come from external sources: other benefits programs, other agencies and states, and even social media.
+Such data may come from external sources: other benefits programmes, other agencies and states, and even social media.

-As these data are assembled, the system acquires enough information to make informed decisions about incoming claims, applications, and other transactions through risk-scoring.
+As these data are assembled, the system acquires enough information to make informed decisions about incoming claims, applications and other transactions through risk-scoring.

 A system that can learn from its own experiences requires an offline component that collects outcomes and uses them to manage and update rule bases and statistical models using new training data (figure 3).
 Business rules and anomaly detectors are updated based on incoming transactions as well as external information.
 Such a system is adaptive because it learns both from the effects of its own actions and from external data, including the wisdom of crowds.